 Customers still complain about the slow speed of the shopping process.
 It means that:

-- Certain online stores do not “pamper” their customers with lightning-fast page load speed (neither on desktop nor on mobile devices ).
+Certain online stores do not “pamper” their customers with lightning-fast page load speed (neither on desktop nor on mobile devices ).
 Usually, with proper analytics, it’s very easy to track high bounce rates and losses in profit.
-But it’s sad that even this kind of data doesn’t usually motivate merchants to optimize their stores.
+But it’s sad that even this kind of data doesn’t usually motivate merchants to remarketing ).

 The truth about the real omnichannel experience in eCommerce